How to Apply for Financial Aid at DMACC

 Iowa New Choices - Boone and Carroll Campus program

-The Iowa New Choices Program located at the Boone and Carroll campuses provides support to single parents who have full or joint custody of minor children, single pregnant women, displaced homemakers, and low-income Iowans enrolled in any educational program at DMACC or preparing to enter the job market.
-Iowa New Choices staff also assists students participating in DMACC’s Workforce Training Academy.
+The Iowa New Choices Program located at the Boone and Carroll campuses provides support to single parents who have full or joint custody of minor children, single pregnant women, or low-income Iowans receiving public assistance or preparing to enter the job market.

 All financial assistance depends on availability of funds.

 Adults whose jobs are being eliminated through downsizing or business closing should contact the Dislocated Worker Center in their county.

 The STRIVE (Selected Training Received in Vocational Education) Program provides vocational education to special needs students from high school.
 Details may be obtained at www.dmacc.edu/strive.